ArcticWATCH-ERC/ArcticWATCH-ERC.github.io/pages/1_Science.md

 # General context

-The Arctic is currently transitioning toward a **new climatic state** that will be characterized by seasonally sea ice- free conditions almost every year from the 2050s [1,2,3], with major ecological, climatic, and societal consequences [4].
+The Arctic is currently transitioning toward a **new climatic state** that will be characterized by seasonally sea ice- free conditions almost every year from mid-century [1,2,3], leading to disruptive ecological, climatic, and societal consequences [4].

 <img src="/assets/img/ipcc6_seaice.png" width = "100%">